 Be it the region’s natural history, pioneering story or arts and cultural heritage, the Musée de Charlevoix in La Malbaie is a great way to pull all the threads together during your visit.
 The diverse collection encompasses historic artefacts, decorative and fine arts, costumes, texts and photographs.
 Given the region’s artistic pedigree, it’s not surprising that there’s a strong emphasis on folk art.
 The museum is an easy walk from Le Manoir Richelieu.

-The Charlevoix region not only looks divine – it tastes amazing too.
-The fertile region is home to a swag of gourmet producers and innovative eateries, that have banded together to form La Route des Saveurs (the Flavour Road).
-Visit certified businesses as diverse as tomato wine producer Omerto (a must-try!), Champignons Charlevoix, idyllic livestock farmer and small goods producer Volieres Baie-Saint-Paul, and even Canada’s largest emu farm – Emeu Charlevoix!
+The Charlevoix region is home to a swag of gourmet food producers and innovative eateries, that have banded together to form La Route des Saveurs (the Flavour Road).
+Visit certified businesses as diverse as tomato wine producer Omerto (a must-try!), Champignons Charlevoix, idyllic livestock farmer and small goods producer Volieres Baie-Saint-Paul, and even Canada’s largest emu farm — Emeu Charlevoix!
 The Flavour Road website is only in French, so let Google Translate work its magic.

 We’re all familiar with the concept of a busy beaver, but it’s not until you actually see one in action in the wild that you realise just how acutely industrious these fur balls with enormous teeth actually are.
 Beaver viewing is one of the fabulous wildlife viewing opportunities offered by Domaine Le Pic-Bois on the edge of the National Park of the Hautes-Gorges-de-la-Rivière-Malbaie.
 The 840-hectare estate offers hunting, fishing, and forest chalets for hire.
 The two-hour beaver observation activity happens at dusk on the edge of their impressively constructed dam, while the four-hour afternoon bear watching session (from a tree platform) is also a popular option.